vmreyes77/vmreyes77/README.md

 👋 Hi there!
 I'm Víctor Manuel Reyes, a passionate QA Engineer with a strong background in international logistics and quality management.

 In my recent training at a tech Bootcamp, I've developed skills in designing and executing test cases for websites, mobile applications, and databases.
-I use tools like Python, Jira, Android Studio, Postman, and Selenium to ensure that each project meets the highest quality standards.
+I use tools like Python, Jira, Android Studio, Postman, SQL, PostgreSQL and Selenium to ensure that each project meets the highest quality standards.

 🔍 I love exploring new technologies and finding efficient solutions to complex problems.
 Here you'll find some of the projects I've worked on, reflecting my dedication to excellence and continuous improvement.